-Parking will be at the Science Center lot and along Reservoir Rd between the Science Center and the Upper Reservoir.
+Parking will be along Reservoir Rd between the Science Center and the Upper Reservoir.

-The event will use the science center parking lot and areas along Reservoir Road.
-The lower parking lot will be set aside for regular park visitors.
+Please follow the instructions of parking volunteers after you pass by the Science Center lot.
+The lower trailhead parking lot will be set aside for regular park visitors, so parking there is prohibited.
 Upon arrival, you will pass through the lower gate and proceed with CAUTION up Reservoir Rd to the Science Center.
 This is a narrow 2-way road.
 Early arrivals will be directed past the Science Center and asked to park along the side of Reservoir Rd.
 After those spots fill, we will direct vehicles to the Science Center parking lot.